espoirMur/my-blog-gastby/content/blog/applying-to-uk-lessons/index.md

 ![](https://lh3.googleusercontent.com/Bs6HkG1xpJT1qpqtxl_yWv96rXTduSruS20mbneVlWhk6qJsuPoSEmnvOHImCTrE1lg6Q0r1fzG15qqtLalGeBRuVa_3hjFwWVdxjO3m4z7TJVmYElGIkPMlbhY1v3WqKpuAd7Vo)

-I started looking for graduates forums online to learn about the UK’s application process and stumbled across the [grad admission subreddit](https://www.reddit.com/r/gradadmissions/), [the statement of purpose subreddit.](https://www.reddit.com/r/gradadmissions/comments/9pd2b8/the_statement_of_purpose_prompt_for_ucsd_is_a/) I stumbled across a fantastic [guide](http://writeivy.com/structure-is-magic-a-guide-to-the-graduate-sop/) on the subreddit writing by a graduate study expert, and I applied all the advice written in that blog.
+I started looking for graduates forums online to learn about the UK’s application process and stumbled across the [grad admission subreddit](https://www.reddit.com/r/gradadmissions/), [the statement of purpose subreddit.](https://www.reddit.com/r/gradadmissions/comments/9pd2b8/the_statement_of_purpose_prompt_for_ucsd_is_a/) I found a fantastic [guide](http://writeivy.com/structure-is-magic-a-guide-to-the-graduate-sop/) on the subreddit written  by a graduate study expert, and I applied all the advice written in that blog.
 The statement of purpose subreddit has many students going in the same process as you and who are willing to help you review your SOP.
 I was glad I got help from the subreddit, and it helped me proofread my new statement.

 I went ahead and got all my transcripts from my university and translated them.
 I also got a letter confirming that I finished my studies at my university since we did not have our certificate signed by our Minister now.
 Don’t ask me why because I don’t have an answer for that.